Towards Weaker Variance Assumptions for Stochastic Optimization: Convergence of Halpern Iteration for Minimization Problems under

-\end{corollary} \begin{remark} It is worth emphasizing that even with variable step sizes, the convergence rate does not suffer from superfluous log terms, unlike the often case with SGD without bounded domains and variable step size (see, e.g. \citep[Thm.~5.7]{garrigos2023handbook}).
-Weighted averaging allows the elimination of such terms. \end{remark} \begin{proof}[Proof of \Cref{cor: weighted_avg_rate}] We start from the inequality in \Cref{lem: one_iteration_subg}, substitute $\bx=\bx^\star$ and $\beta_k = \frac{1}{k+2}$, take total expectation, and multiply both sides by $k+2$ to arrive at
+} \end{corollary} \begin{remark} It is worth emphasizing that even with variable step sizes, the convergence rate does not suffer from superfluous log terms, unlike the often case with SGD without bounded domains and variable step size (see, e.g. \citep[Thm.~5.7]{garrigos2023handbook}).
+Weighted averaging allows the elimination of such terms. \end{remark} \begin{proof}[Proof of \Cref{cor: weighted_avg_rate}] We start from the inequality in \Cref{lem: one_iteration_subg}, substitute $\bx=\bx^\star$ {and the definitions of $\beta_k$ and $\tau_k$, multiply both sides by $k+2$ (from which $(k+2) \tau_k = \sqrt{k+1}/(\sqrt{6} B) $),} and take total expectation, to arrive at